WHAT HAPPENS WHEN YOU GET A SWEDISH MASSAGE?

 A reduction in susceptibility to headaches

 WHAT IS THE DIFFERENCE BETWEEN SWEDISH AND DEEP TISSUE MASSAGE?

 Unlike Deep Tissue or Sports, Swedish Massage uses less pressure with fingertips and hands with no use of forearms and elbows.
 The emphasis is on relaxation.
 If you are looking for a treatment to lower your stress levels and soothe pain then this is the massage for you!

 This treatment should not be painful but must have a balance between tranquil relaxation and natural pain-blocking reactions (tensing up).

 During Swedish Massage, the therapist moisturises the skin with massage oil and executes five various massage strokes.
 These strokes warm up the muscular tissue which releases and breaks up knots and adhesions.

-3. Friction: circular compressions with the palms of hands, thumbs and fingers
+Friction: circular compression with the palms of hands, thumbs and fingers